Event and Conference Planning Checklist

 - Tell them about any food and refreshments that you will provide so they can pre plan.
 So if you are providing a fork supper after an evening lecture or a breakfast buffet prior to commencing let them know so they come ready to enjoy the food and avoid wastage.

-- Details of how to get to the venue and/or details of transport options.
+- Details of how to get to the venue and/or details of transport and departing options.